teaconmc/Biluochun-2021/README.md

 Microsoft, or Azure Active Directory to be more precise, will call this for you.
 You will be redirect to `/dashboard/`.

-### `GET /dashboard/logout`
+### `POST /dashboard/logout`

 Sign out from our system.
+You do not need any particular payload.

 Will redirect back to Microsoft's logout system to fully sign-out.

 ### `GET /dashboard/`